Want the perfect workout program?Take Quiz

 Or you can use an online TDEE calculator.

 Bulking is very subjective, and there is no formula or rule that will tell you exactly how much to eat to gain weight.
 Remember that there is 3500 kcal in one pound.
 So, to gain 1 pound in a week, you’ll need to eat an extra 500 kcal every day.
+Our meal plan for muscle gain provides great suggestions for meal sizes when bulking.

 The source of your calories is critical.
 You need to eat enough protein to support muscle development, but too much is wasted.
 You also need to eat the right proportion of carbs and fat for overall energy use.
 For athletes and bodybuilders, the acceptable macronutrient distribution range is: